Depression, burnout syndrome, stress and trauma, and post-traumatic stress disorder

 Depressive episodes can occur at any age, most commonly between the years 30 and 40.
 According to recent studies, however, many patients fall ill for the first time before the age of 30.
 The likelihood of developing depression during life is between 7 and 18%.
 Women are about twice as likely as men.

-Stress – whether consciously or unconsciously present in the affected person either as an external event or a destructive thinking – is regarded as a decisive factor in the development of depression and the burnout syndrome.
-An increase in stress resistance therefore has a direct preventive effect.
+Stress – whether consciously or unconsciously present in the affected person either as an external event or negative thinking – is regarded as a decisive factor in the development of depression and the burnout syndrome.
+An increase in stress resistance, therefore, has a direct preventive effect.

-Biodynamic hypnotherapy can provide basic and sustained support to people affected by burnout syndrome, stress and adjustment disorders, or mild to moderate depressive episodes.
+Biodynamic hypnotherapy can provide necessary and sustained support to people affected by burnout syndrome, stress and adjustment disorders, or mild to moderate depressive episodes.